12 Steps to Converting Enquiries to Bookings

 The internet proves to be a valuable resource for holidaymakers’ searches for homes for rent.
 To easily grab their attention, provide four important things: location of your property, its size, the dates your property is available for rent and the estimated price.

 If you meet the holidaymaker’s demands, immediately make a contact by placing an enquiry mail of by phoning that potential client.

 Immediate response is essential when it comes to dealing with holidaymakers.
 Usually, the first property owners that respond to the holidaymakers successfully secure bookings.
 Even if your property is not available for a particular requested date, always respond to enquiries because it might secure bookings for alternative dates.

 Remember that a holidaymaker has already decided to rent your Portugal property even before they made a contact.
 The moment you are contacted, make time to chat with them to find out more about their personality or expectations.

 If you decide to take a booking, always have a rental agreement signed.
 Also, it is important to agree on a payment method or payment schedule.
 This should help you confirm the rental price and discuss security deposit details on agreed dates.
-A sample payment agreement would be a reservation deposit of £150 or 10 of rental amount, payment of 50 of the rental amount, 30 to 60 days before the rental date, and payment of the remaining 50% or the rental amount, 14 to 30 days before the rental date.
+A sample payment agreement would be a reservation deposit of £150 or 10% of the total rental amount, with payment for 50% of the rental amount paid 30 to 60 days before the rental date, and payment for the remaining 50% of the rental amount, 14 to 30 days before the rental date.